Sydney: Demographics

 The population of Sydney in 1788 was less than 1,000.
 With convict transportation it almost tripled in ten years to 2,953.
 For each decade since 1961 the population has increased by more than 250,000.
 The 2021 census recorded the population of Greater Sydney as 5,231,150.
-The Australian Bureau of Statistics (ABS) projects the population will grow to between 8 and 8.9 million by 2061, but that Melbourne will replace Sydney as Australia's most populous city by 2026.
+The Australian Treasury expects the population will grow to 6.5 million in 2033–34.
 The four most densely populated suburbs in Australia are located in Sydney with each having more than 13,000 residents per square kilometre (33,700 residents per square mile).
 Between 1971 and 2018, Sydney experienced a net loss of 716,832 people to the rest of Australia, but its population grew due to overseas arrivals and a healthy birth rate.

-The median age of Sydney residents is 36 and 12.9% of people are 65 or older.
-The married population accounts for 49.7% of Sydney whilst 34.7% of people have never been married.
-48.9% of families are couples with children, 33.5% are couples without children, and 15.7% are single-parent families.
+The median age of Sydney residents is 37 and 14.8% of people are 65 or older.
+48.6% of Sydney's population is married whilst 36.7% have never been married.
+49.0% of families are couples with children, 34.4% are couples without children, and 14.8% are single-parent families.

 Ancestry and immigration

-Most immigrants to Sydney between 1840 and 1930 were British, Irish or Chinese.
-At the 2021 census, the most commonly nominated ancestries were:
+At the 2021 census, the most common ancestries were:

 At the 2021 census, 40.5% of Sydney's population was born overseas.
-Foreign countries of birth with the greatest representation are Mainland China, India, England, Vietnam, Philippines and New Zealand.
+Foreign countries of birth with the greatest representation are mainland China, India, England, Vietnam, Philippines and New Zealand.

 At the 2021 census, 1.7% of Sydney's population identified as being Indigenous — Aboriginal Australians and Torres Strait Islanders.

 Language

-A language other than English is used in 42% of households in Sydney.
-The most widely used non-English languages at home are Mandarin (5%), Arabic (4.2%), Cantonese (2.8%), Vietnamese (2.2%) and Hindi (1.5%).
+42% of households in Sydney use a language other than English, with the most common being Mandarin (5%), Arabic (4.2%), Cantonese (2.8%), Vietnamese (2.2%) and Hindi (1.5%).

 Religion

-In 2021, 30.3% of Sydney residents identified themselves as having no religion.
-Christianity was the largest religious affiliation at 46%, the largest denominations of which were Catholicism at 23.1% and Anglicanism at 9.2%.
+In 2021, Christianity was the largest religious affiliation at 46%, the largest denominations of which were Catholicism at 23.1% and Anglicanism at 9.2%.
+30.3% of Sydney residents identified as having no religion.
 The most common non-Christian religious affiliations were Islam (6.3%), Hinduism (4.8%), Buddhism (3.8%), Sikhism (0.7%), and Judaism (0.7%).
 About 500 people identified with traditional Aboriginal religions.

 The Church of England was the only recognised church before Governor Macquarie appointed official Catholic chaplains in 1820.
 Macquarie also ordered the construction of churches such as St Matthew's, St Luke's, St James's, and St Andrew's.
 Religious groups, alongside secular institutions, have played a significant role in education, health and charitable services throughout Sydney's history.